 Dogs are not permitted on the trails for the race.
 Well-behaved dogs on leash are welcome at Bippy (outside only, not in the building) and at aid stations.

 Crews and Spectators

+Print out the crew instructions/directions and crew map at the top of this page for your crew and spectators.
 Observers are welcome to run or hike into any of the aid stations.
 No aid (other than encouraging words!) may be given outside of aid stations and their adjacent parking areas, and no one may accompany runners at any time other than allowed pacers as provided below.

 We keep track of all runners, so if something should happen that makes it necessary for you to drop out of the race, NOTIFY AN AID STATION CAPTAIN OR GO TO THE SCORING TABLE AT THE FINISH LINE to let us know you have dropped.
 If you are unaccounted for at the end of the race, search & rescue may have to search for you and you will likely get the bill.

 You can switch from the 50 Mile to the 50K any time before the race starts.
-Please email the race director at email@example.com to switch.
+Please email the race director to switch.
 If you are registered for the 50 Mile and decide to drop down to the 50K on race day, you must exchange your number for a 50K number before the race starts.
 No part of your entry fee will be refunded.
 Runners may not switch from the 50 Mile to the 50K after the race starts.
 If you start the 50 Mile race, you will not be counted as a 50K finisher if you switch to the 50K course during the race (whether on purpose or by mistake).
-32 miles out of 50 is a DNF.
+32 miles of a 50-mile race is a DNF.

 All finishers who have made all the cutoffs on the course and complete the distance they started will receive finishers’ awards.